 10. Awesome support and a variety of support providers

 Raiser’s Edge is a big company.
 Sometimes, calling big companies can feel like a labyrinth before you actually get the support you need.
 Organizations using Salesforce have a wide variety of support options.
 The Salesforce Help & Training is REALLY helpful.
 Even with a basic support plan, you can be confident that a Salesforce support staff member will get back to you.
 And then there is the Power of Us Hub and the Success Community.
 With these two communities, you have access to hundreds of thousands of Salesforce gurus who will help you solve your problem or direct you to the documentation that can help.
 Oh, and did I mention that these support communities are free (again, reference #4)?!
 In addition to these great support options, a simple Google search or YouTube search will turn up videos and presentations that can further your learning and turn YOU into a Salesforce guru too!
 So what can we do to address the most painful part of an implementation?
-Cloud for Good partnered with the good people at Apsona and together we developed Over the Edge, an easy to use step-by-step tool to extract, transform, and load Blackbaud’s Raiser’s Edge data into the Nonprofit Starter Pack, Causeview, and NGOConnect (formally roundCause).
+Cloud for Good partnered with the good people at Apsona and together we developed Over the Edge, an easy to use step-by-step tool to extract, transform, and load Blackbaud’s Raiser’s Edge data into the Nonprofit Success Pack, Causeview, and NGOConnect (formally roundCause).

 Over the Edge

 Instead of paying for hundreds of hours for data migration you can now reduce risks and costs with Over the Edge.
 We can help you navigate through all of the options when looking at implementing a fundraising solution on the Salesforce platform.
 After our evaluation is complete we will implement Salesforce to meet your needs, migrate your data, and train your users.
-Watch our Friend’s Don’t Let Friends Use Raiser’s Edge webinar below and contact us today to go Over the Edge.
+Watch our Friend’s Don’t Let Friends Use Raiser’s Edge webinar and contact us today to go Over the Edge.